 - When it's ready, turn off the oven and open the door.
 Leave the cheesecake in the oven for an hour or so, then let it sit on the counter for several hours until it's come to room temperature.
 Finally, chill it in the fridge over night.

 - When you're ready to serve, carefully remove the collar of your spring form pan and slice with a clean knife.
-Reward yourself for your patience with a dollop of whipped cream.

 Keywords: Pumpkin, Cheesecake